 He was trying to be able to see all the stars,

-conj adv v n adv conj adv v part prsn art n pl
+conj conj v n adv conj conj v part prsn art n pl

-but THEN: come night :THEN and WHILE: see unable (self) OBJ: it PL
+but then come night (end-then) and while see unable (self) OBJ it PL

 but then came night, and he couldn't see them.